 The effects of this injury can be many and can include:

 - Social difficulties

-In determining the value of a traumatic brain injury claim, various factors must be considered including: establishing the basis for the at fault party’s liability, the nature and extent of injuries sustained to the brain including future prognosis and necessity of further treatment, and the existence of and the amount of applicable insurance coverage that may or may not be in effect to cover the loss.
+In determining the value of a brain injury claim, various factors must be considered including: establishing the basis for the at fault party’s liability, the nature and extent of injuries sustained to the brain including future prognosis and necessity of further treatment, and the existence of and the amount of applicable insurance coverage that may or may not be in effect to cover the loss.

 - Medical bills incurred including but not limited to: emergency room bills, ambulance bills, doctor bills, x-ray bills, MRI bills, CT-scan bills, cost of other diagnostic studies, neurologist bills, surgery costs including the surgeon’s charges and the facility’s charges, and physical therapy bills.

-- Future medical bills that will be incurred based on needed future medical treatment related to the traumatic brain injuries suffered.
+- Future medical bills that will be incurred based on needed future medical treatment related to the brain injuries suffered.
 If the injuries sustained are serious enough, a life care plan may be necessary to calculate the cost of care for the rest of the injured person’s life.

-- Loss of earnings due to missed time from work and/or gainful employment due to the traumatic brain injuries sustained.
-This also includes earnings will be lost in the future due to limitations and/or inability to earn the same income.
+- Loss of earnings due to missed time from work and/or gainful employment due to the brain injuries sustained.
+This also includes earnings that will be lost in the future due to limitations and/or inability to earn the same income.

 - Loss of consortium damages can be claimed by the injured person’s spouse for the loss of the injured person’s love, companionship, comfort, care, assistance, protection, affection, society, moral support as well the loss of the enjoyment of sexual relations.

 Since personal injury victims often have serious and long lasting effects due to their head and spinal cord injuries, it is often necessary to utilize numerous specialists and experts to help establish the scope and extent of damages to the quality of life.
 Examples of such experts in the Los Angeles brain injury context are: